[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 3. In Jamf, navigate to computersconfiguration profiles → select upload and select the file from step 2.
 In other management platforms, use the appropriate functionality to upload the configuration profile from step 2.

-4. Assign the version 8 computers to the configuration profile scope and then click save.
+4. Assign the computers to the configuration profile scope and then click save.
 Extension alerts should begin to resolve within minutes.

 5. Unassign the previously used configuration profiles(s) in JAMF or the management client.
-Only the version 8 configuration profile should be used with version 8.
+Only the latst version configuration profile should be used with the latest version.

 ESET Endpoint Security for macOS Firewall is Automatically Enabled

-With the upgrade to version 8, the firewall feature will be present and enabled upon installation.
+With the upgrade to the latest version, the firewall feature will be present and enabled upon installation.

-1. Navigate to Settings in the Common Features policy that is applied to macOS devices.
+1. In ESET PROTECT, navigate to Settings in the Common Features policy that is applied to macOS devices.
 In the Common Features policy, the macOS logo is missing but still applies.

 Windows and macOS environments